agno/TVShows/README.markdown

 ## Compiling Notes
 * Modifying the interface will require the [BWToolkit][2] IB plugin.
 * By default, the Debug configuration automatically installs TVShows into `~/Library/PreferencePanes/` each time it's built.
-* TVShows 2 does not officially be supporting Tiger.
+* TVShows 2 will not officially be supporting Tiger.

 ## Planned Features
 * Custom RSS feeds